hunteke/temoa/docs/source/Documentation.rst

    {1 GW} \cdot {8,760 \tfrac{hr}{yr}} \cdot {10^{-3} \tfrac{T}{G}} = {8.75 TWh}

-The best place to see this in use is in the CapacityConstraint (explained below).
+The best place to see this in use is in the CapacityConstraint (explained in section 3.4).
 When comparing one capacity to another, the comparison is easy, unit wise.
 However, when one *needs* to compare capacity and activity, how does one reconcile the units?
 One way to think about the utility of this parameter is in the context of the question: "How much activity would this capacity create, if used 100% of the time?"

 Parameter: CostFixed (:math:`{FC}_{p \in P,t \in T,v \in V}`)